chriscr2/Kakaoalan/README.md

 - More balance fixes.

-- Unique religion (if G&K update was released).
+- Unique religion (if the G&K update was released).

 If you have any concerns feel free to contact me on Discord (Cavenir#6636).
 Thank you.